 But then, to my surprise (and delight), she returned home from a playdate with money she’d earned herself to donate.
 She and her friend had drawn pictures and sold their “art” for the fundraiser.
 With a little help from her friend’s mom posting their “art sale” on the community Facebook page, a number of paying customers stopped over.

 My lawnmower urge, or maybe just laziness, missed a perfect teaching opportunity.
 So don’t be me.
-Even if you’re not comfortable with door-to-door sales, consider brainstorming some sales ideas with your child, and you might also be delighted at what they suggest.
+Even if you’re not comfortable with door-to-door sales, consider brainstorming some ideas with your child, and you might also be delighted at what they suggest.

 When they are shy

 My daughter describes herself as “shy.”
-She gets nervous talking to new friends or meeting new people.
+She gets nervous talking to other kids or meeting new people.
 So, sometimes I do the talking for her, introducing her to other kids on the playground or starting a conversation for her.
 Now that she’s growing older, I know I really need to stop stepping in.
 I don’t want her to rely on me to make introductions.
 Plus, I want her to be equipped to talk out disagreements with a friend and to know her voice matters.

 I love this advice from professor Karen Fancher (who deals with lawnmower parents at the college level) on the Pittsburgh Moms’ Blog to empower kids and build their confidence: “Let your kid do the talking as often as possible: ordering at restaurants, asking for directions, or calling a friend on the phone to ask for a playdate instead of arranging it yourself via text message.”